Camilla Hedberg

-Camilla Hedberg Bertrand (born 5 February 1993) is a professional golfer from Spain.
-She won the 2013 European Ladies' Team Championship and has played on the Ladies European Tour.
+Camilla Hedberg Bertrand (born 5 February 1993) is a professional golfer from Spain who has played on the Ladies European Tour.
+As an amateur, she won the 2011 European Nations Cup – Copa Sotogrande, the 2012 World University Golf Championship, and the 2013 European Ladies' Team Championship.

 Amateur career

 Hedberg was born in Barcelona to a Swedish father and Spanish mother.
 She had a successful amateur career, was ranked number one amateur in Spain and several times national champion.
-She representing her country at an international level, including at the 2012 Espirito Santo Trophy in Turkey, where her team finished tied fifth.
+She represented her country at an international level, including at the 2012 Espirito Santo Trophy in Turkey, where her team finished tied fifth.
 She was part of the Spanish team that was third at both the 2009 and 2010 European Girls' Team Championships, and the team that won the 2013 European Ladies' Team Championship in England.
-She appeared at the Vagliano Trophy in 2011 and 2013.
+She appeared for Europe at the Vagliano Trophy in 2011 and 2013.

-In 2012, she won the World University Championship in the Czech Republic and the Spanish National Ladies Championship, two strokes ahead of Nuria Iturrios.
+In 2012, she won the World University Golf Championship in the Czech Republic one stroke ahead of Amy Anderson, and the Spanish National Ladies Championship, two strokes ahead of Nuria Iturrioz.

-Hedberg studied at the University of Florida in Gainesville from 2011 to 2015 and graduated with a degree in criminology.
-She competed for the Gator golf team, was the SEC Freshman of the Year in 2012, and won three tournaments her sophomore year.
+Hedberg attended the University of Florida in Gainesville from 2011 to 2015 and graduated with a degree in criminology.
+She competed for the Florida Gators women's golf team, was the Southeastern Conference Freshman of the Year in 2012, and won three tournaments her sophomore year.
 Hedberg qualified for the 2013 Kraft Nabisco Championship, made the cut, and was the leading amateur after two rounds.